 This instructional video offers guidance on the process.

 Students who have studied Italian in the past are welcome to take the placement test.

 Access Blackboard to take the Italian Placement Test

 Contact: Instructor of Italian Ivana Di Siena

-All incoming students who have acquired linguistic ability in Japanese elsewhere, or who wish to qualify for advanced courses, should take the placement test to determine the level at which Japanese language study should be continued.
+All incoming students and returning students who have acquired linguistic ability in Japanese elsewhere, or who wish to qualify for intermediate or advanced Japanese classes, should take the placement exam to determine the appropriate course to start Japanese language study at Oberlin.